youjing/cli-tools/README.md

 # cli-tools
-some cli tools to make life easier
+some cli tools to make my(your?) life easier